sarobidy19/sarobidy19.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student in discrete mathematics at the University of Regina.
+I am a PhD student in mathematics at the University of Regina.
 My advisors are  [Karen Meagher](http://uregina.ca/~meagherk/) and [Shaun Fallat](http://uregina.ca/~sfallat/).

 I primarily work on [Erdős–Ko–Rado](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93Ko%E2%80%93Rado_theorem) type results for various combinatorial objects with algebraic flavours.
 I am particularly interested in problems related to permutation groups and algebraic graph theory.